marieboo/ES292/README.md

 open README.md (will opne in VSCode)

-do regularly: git add, git commit -m "filename" do at end: git push
+do regularly: git add, git commit -m "filename" do at end: git pull, git push

-test